 Ways to Renew Your COE

-If you get into the process to renew your COE within one month of the COE expiry, only cashier’s order, NETS or cash are acceptable.
-Moreover, you will have to pay the late payment fee.
-This fee varies between $50 for private cars with the engines whose displacement is below 1,000ccm and goes up $50 for every class higher until it reaches $250 for cars whose engines are larger than 3 l.
+If you are going to renew your COE one month after expiry, only cashier’s order, NETS or cash are acceptable.
+Additionally, you will have to pay the late payment fee.
+This fee varies between $50 for private cars with engines below 1,000Cccm and goes up to $50 for every class higher until it reaches $250 for cars whose engines are larger than 3 l.

 Need help covering the cost?

 While not as expensive as buying a new car, renewing your COE might still present you with a notable financial burden.
 Luckily, there are loan options available to help lighten that burden.
-Genie Financial Services offers an attractive rate and easy process.
-Anyone above 18 is eligible for this loan, but those aged 18-21 would need a guarantor above 21 years old.
+Our sister company, Genie Financial Services, offers a competitive interest rates, hassle-free service with full paperwork settlement and 100% approval rates.
+But that’s not the best part!
+You can get your COE loan approved in just 1 day!

 NOTE: As you can probably notice, regardless of the type of the vehicle, renewal option or payment method, the COE renewal application has to reach LTA within one month of the expiration date at the latest.